Sustainability

 Anti-bribery and anti-corruption

 As a Group, we prohibit any form of bribery and corruption.
-We have a clear policy on anti- bribery and anti-corruption, which has been reviewed and approved by the Board.
-This policy covers our workforce, customers and suppliers.
-Our policy includes the prohibition of facilitation payments.
-This commitment is enshrined within the Group’s Code of Business Conduct.
-Each year, all eligible employees (sales, procurement, management) are required to undertake comprehensive e-learning programmes on topics including anti-bribery and anti-corruption.
-In FY2025 94% of eligible employees completed this.
+We have a clear policy on anti-bribery and anti-corruption, which has been reviewed and approved by the Board, covering all elements of our workforce.
+This policy is available on our website.
+Our commitment is also enshrined within the Group’s Code of Conduct.
+Each year, all eligible employees are required to undertake comprehensive e-learning programmes on topics including anti-bribery and anticorruption.
+In FY2026, 2,327 employees completed this training programme (FY2025: 589 employees).
+Eligible employees include those in sales, procurement and other management and administrative functions.
+The number of employees disciplined or dismissed due to non-compliance with the anti-bribery and anti-corruption policy was one in FY2026 (FY2025: zero).

 Modern slavery and human rights

-Within our direct operations and across our supply chain, we fully support the principles for human rights established and recognised by the international community and those enshrined within the UK’s Modern Slavery Act 2015.
+Within our direct operations and across our supply chain we fully support the principles for human rights established and recognised by the international community and those enshrined within the UK’s Modern Slavery Act 2015.
 We strictly prohibit the use of forced labour.
+Since FY2024, we have provided nominated employees with e-learning training focused on human trafficking and modern slavery risks within our own workforce and across our supply chain.
+In FY2026, 1,820 employees completed this training.

 Cybersecurity